-- You want to avoid a balloon payment: Some personal loans may come with a balloon payment, requiring you to make a much larger payment than the normal monthly amount.
+- You want to avoid a balloon payment.
+Some personal loans may come with a balloon payment, requiring you to make a much larger payment than the normal monthly amount at the end of your repayment period.
 You can refinance ahead of time to avoid this style of personal loan.

 How to refinance a personal loan

-What does refinancing a loan mean?
-In short, you’re basically paying off the existing loan with a new one that has different terms.
-So before you shop for quotes, find out the exact amount of money to pay off your current loan.
-You can find that information by logging into your account or directly calling your lender.
+When you refinance a loan, you’re essentially paying off the existing loan with a new one that has different terms.
+So, before you shop for quotes, determine the exact amount of money required to pay off your current loan.
+You can get that information by logging into your account or directly calling your lender.
 Also ask if there are any prepayment penalties that might outweigh the benefits of refinancing.

 How refinancing a personal loan affects your credit score

 When you refinance, you’ll be subject to a credit check.
 This can lower your credit score slightly, but the drop should be temporary — especially if you practice good financial habits with your new loan.

 “Typically, a lender will need to check your credit.
 The refinanced loan will be a new loan account, and the previous loan will be paid off,” says Awumey.
 “Credit inquiries and new accounts can negatively affect your credit score in the short term, but making on-time payments on a new loan will help your credit score over the long term.”